 upgrading.
 Our aim is to avoid these changes, but

-be worse than an incompatibility between releases.
-If any
+worse than an incompatibility between releases.
+If an upgrade

-upgrade issue applicable to your installation involves an
+issue applicable to your installation involves an incompatibility,

-this involves dumping and reloading tables, or use of a
+involves dumping and reloading tables, or use of a statement such

 CHECK TABLE or